You are here

 John D. Huber

-John Huber (Ph.D., Rochester, 1991) teaches and conducts research with a focus on the comparative study of democratic processes.
-He is the author of Rationalizing Parliament, of Deliberate Discretion?
-Institutional Foundations of Bureaucratic Autonomy (with Charles Shipan), and of numerous articles.
-Deliberate Discretion was awarded the Richard Fenno Prize, Gregory Luebbert Prize, and William Riker Prize.
-Huber's current research focuses primarily on ethnic politics, inequality and the politics of redistribution.
-Huber served as chair of the political science department from 2006-09 and 2010-13, and he served as Interim Director of Columbia's Institute for Social and Economic Research and Policy (ISERP) in 2012-13.
-He was elected to the American Academy of Arts and Sciences in 2013.
+John Huber teaches and conducts research with a focus on the comparative study of democratic processes.
+His current research focuses primarily on ethnic politics, inequality, the politics of redistribution and bureaucracy.
+He recently published Exclusion by Elections: Inequality, Ethnic Identity and Democracy, which develops a theory about how inequality can foster identity politics, which can then limit the propensity of a democracy to respond to inequality.
+In addition to numerous articles, he previously published Rationalizing Parliament: Legislative Institutions and Party Politics in France, and Deliberate Discretion?
+Institutional Foundations of Bureaucratic Autonomy (with Charles Shipan).
+His research has been awarded the Heinz Eulau Award, the Richard Fenno Prize, the Gregory Luebbert Prize, and the William Riker Prize.
+Huber served as chair of the political science department from 2006-09 and 2010-13, and was elected to the American Academy of Arts and Sciences in 2013.

 “Cabinet Instability and the Accumulation of Experience: The French Fourth and Fifth Republics in Comparative Perspective,” (with Cecilia Martinez-Gallardo), British Journal of Political Science, 34:27-48 (2004).

 “Cabinet Instability and Delegation in Parliamentary Democracies” (with Arthur Lupia), American Journal of Political Science 45(1): 18-33 (2001).

 “Delegation to Civil Servants in Parliamentary Democracies.”
 European Journal of Political Research 37:397-413 (2000).